-This seven-hour course is offered in English and includes information on Preventive Health, including immunizations, seat belt safety, preventing infections and injuries, food safety, asthma, sudden infant death syndrome (SIDS), shaken baby syndrome (SBS), and recognizing and reporting child abuse.
-When combined with the First Aid & CPR class, it meets the state licensing requirement of 15 hours to operate or work in a child care program.
+This eight-hour course is offered in English and includes information on First Aid and CPR.
+When combined with the Preventative Health class, it meets the state licensing requirement of 15 hours to operate or work in a child care program.
 Pre-registration and payment is required.
 Call us for registration forms and information about classes in Chinese, Spanish, and Vietnamese at 510-658-7353.

 This group meets for three consecutive weeks and is a great way for new moms to get support, decrease isolation and make connections with other first time parents.
 Moms are welcome to drop-in to any session in a series; however, participating in all three has the greatest value.
 Join Shauna Fithian, social worker, new parent coach, and mom of 2, to share the ups and downs of your transition to motherhood.
 Pre-crawling babies welcome!
 More information about Shauna Fithian is available at http://www.newparentcoach.com.